armory/documentation/_spinnaker_install_admin_guides/halyard-gitops.md

 ## Deploy Halyard as a service

-We recommend deploying Halyard in the same cluster as Spinnaker to make validation more accurate.
+We recommend deploying Halyard in the same cluster as Spinnaker so validations are more accurate.
 You can however deploy Halyard in its own namespace.

 Create a config map for Halyard's configuration:
 ```